 The House provides a way for pupils of all ages to socialize and work together as a team.
-Throughout the school year the House calendar features a series of competitions, ranging from sports days and swimming galas to poetry, music, and the ever-popular (and unpredictable) Talent Show!
+Throughout the school year the House calendar features a series of competitions, ranging from sports days and swimming galas to poetry, music, and the ever-popular Talent Show.
 The House year culminates on Speech Day when the winners of the coveted House Trophy are announced.

 The Houses’ names reflect Haileybury’s nineteenth-century origins as the East India College and Imperial Service College.
 The four Houses and their team colours are as follows.

 Bartle Frere (red): Henry Bartle Frere was a colonial administrator in British India during the Victorian period, and became Governor of Bombay.
-Bartle Frere House Master is Peter Gooding.
+Bartle Frere's House Master is Peter Gooding.

-Edmonstone (blue): born in Calcutta, Sir George Frederick Edmonstone was Lieutenant-Governor of the North-WEstern Provinces of British India from 1859-1863.
-Edmonstone House Mistress is Siobhan Williams.
+Edmonstone (blue): born in Calcutta, Sir George Frederick Edmonstone was Lieutenant-Governor of the North-Western Provinces of British India from 1859-1863.
+Edmonstone's House Mistress is Siobhan Williams.

 Kipling (green): Rudyard Kipling was born in India in 1865.
 He became one of the best-loved British authors and poets, writing The Jungle Book, Kim, and the poem ‘If’, voted Britain’s favourite poem.
-Kipling House Master is Josh Liversidge.
+Kipling's House Master is Ivan Kolosov.